NandiniVermaNTU/Data-Science-Project---Olist-Marketing-and-E-commerce/README.md

 # Data-Science-Project-Olist-Marketing-and-E-commerce
 Using the Brazilian Olist Marketing and E-commerce dataset, sales trends were analysed and revenue was evaluated for 2016, 2017 and 2018.
 Data was also explored to suggest marketing strategies for subsequent increase in future sales and revenue.

+## Data Preparation
+- Data is clenaed by removing rows with null values.
+- Grouped rows and columns from different data frames having a common variable.

 ## Data Visualisation and Analysis
 - Box plots were used to analyse payment values to discern the average order amount.
 The box plots represented the median, quartiles (25th and 75th) and the outliers.
 An instance is shown below:
 ![image](https://user-images.githubusercontent.com/77065857/185730230-c100e2b0-5461-49eb-85c7-946ee0f9651e.png)